sentient-agi/oml-1.0-fingerprinting/docs/setup.md

 This should allow you to run the `finetune_multigpu.py` and other scripts and fingerprint models.

 ## Installation steps on bare metal
-For bare metal, you can use the [docker/cpu/base/Dockerfile](../docker/cpu/base/Dockerfile) or [docker/cuda/base/Dockerfile](../docker/cuda/base/Dockerfile) to build the image and run the scripts, this ensures reproducibility and consistency across different machines.
-If you want to run the scripts without docker, you can follow the following steps to setup the environment.
+For bare metal, you can use [docker/cpu/base/Dockerfile](../docker/cpu/base/Dockerfile) or [docker/cuda/base/Dockerfile](../docker/cuda/base/Dockerfile) to build the image and run the scripts.
+This ensures reproducibility and consistency across different machines.
+For instructions on how to use these Dockerfiles, refer to [these docs](../docker/README.md).
+If you want to run the scripts without Docker, you can follow the following steps to setup the environment.

 ### Installing Python 3.10.14
 Ths scripts work with Python >= 3.10.14.
 If you don't have compatible version, you can install it using the following steps on Ubuntu 22.04 otherwise skip this section.
 For OSes other than Ubuntu, [this guide might be helpful](https://gist.github.com/jacky9813/619d2eff88c080de9402924e46fc55f7).